mfcarroll/gcp-service-template/README.md

 1. Replace the contents of `index.html` and the `Dockerfile` with your actual application code.
 2. Commit and push your changes to the `main` branch.

-The GitHub Actions pipeline will automatically trigger, build your new image, provision the hostname, copy your `compose.yml` to the server, and trigger the central Ansible playbook to deploy the changes.
+The GitHub Actions pipeline will automatically trigger, build your image, provision the hostname, generate and copy your `compose.yml` to the server, and trigger the central Ansible playbook to deploy the changes.